 To help you find the best wooden spoons for all your kitchen needs, we sent the top-rated options to our experienced product tester.
 Each one was used to stir different foods, including soup and dough, and assessed on how well they performed.
 Then, the spoons were rated based on design, comfort, durability, and overall value.

 Here, our picks for the best wooden spoons in several categories.

 Best Overall: Le Creuset Revolution Solid Wood Spoon

-This elegantly curved spoon, carved from solid beechwood, features a tapered handle that’s comfortable to hold, with grooves that provide a more solid grip for your thumb.
-The head of the spoon has a tip that’s thin enough to scrape food from the bottom of a pot and slightly straight sides, which make it easier to scrape along the walls of a straight-sided Dutch oven.
-The bowl of the spoon is deep enough to scoop liquids for tasting or mixing.
+This elegantly curved spoon, carved from solid beechwood, features a tapered handle our tester found comfortable to hold, with grooves that provide a solid grip for the thumb.
+The head of the spoon has a tip that’s thin enough to gather food at the bottom of a Dutch oven and minimally curved sides that make it easy to scrape along the walls of a straight-sided stockpot.
+Our tester found the bowl of the spoon deep enough to scoop liquids for tasting or mixing.

 Best Ergonomic: Chef Craft Silicone Wooden Spoon